 These 10 templates will make you rethink how you design value propositions

-Writing matters in business, design, and life alike—it is fundamental to moving your ideas forward.
-However, getting to short, meaningful sentences that grab the attention of your audience can be a painful exercise.
+Writing matters in tech, marketing, business, and life—it is fundamental to moving your ideas, minimum viable product, and brand forward.
+However, creating short, impactful sentences that grab the attention of your audience can be a painful exercise.
 Ernest Hemingway knew.
 When he had difficulties writing, he reminded himself*:

 “Do not worry.
 You have always written before and you will write now.
 All you have to do is write one true sentence.
 Write the truest sentence that you know.”

-Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations or pitching ideas face-to-face.
+Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, presentations, product strategy, purpose-driven branding or developing minimum viable products.
 To get you a head start, I’ve here put together a collection of ten value proposition templates from previous posts here and here.